 LCRD is funded through NASA’s Technology Demonstration Missions program as part of the Space Technology Mission Directorate, and the Space Communications and Navigation (SCaN) program at NASA Headquarters in Washington.

 CLICK HERE FOR BREVARD COUNTY NEWS

-The post Weather Forecast 80% Favorable for ULA Atlas V Rocket Launch Tuesday Morning From Cape Canaveral appeared first on Space Coast Daily.
+The post WATCH LIVE: ULA Atlas V Rocket Ready to Launch Tuesday Morning From Cape Canaveral appeared first on Space Coast Daily.